WebPerfImpacters/lhci-server/README.md

-# LHCI Server demo
+# LHCI Server - SEOnthebeach 2022

-Lighthouse CI Server demo.
+This project shows how to use GitHub Actions and Lighthouse CI for web performance testing.